Consider using a citation management tool to help you

 You may find it helpful to use a table in Word or Excel to track the subject headings and keywords you've used for concepts.
 Also, most licensed databases include an option to save your search history, and to set up email alerts when new articles are found on your topic.

-Many databases include a system of subject headings (which may also be called descriptors).
-These terms are added to articles by human indexers to make it easier to search for all the articles on a particular concept.
-MeSH (Medical Subject Headings) are used in MEDLINE.
-EMBASE, CINAHL, and many other databases have their own systems of subject headings; these can usually be found in the thesaurus section of a database.
+Many databases include a system of subject headings (which may also be called descriptors or controlled vocabulary).
+These terms are added to articles to make it easier to search for all the articles on a particular concept.
+MeSH (Medical Subject Headings) are used in MEDLINE, EMBASE, PubMed.

 For a thorough literature search, you should search with both keywords and subject headings.
 Some databases or grey literature search sources only allow searching by keyword.
 A useful technique to utilize in keyword searching is truncation (or wildcards).
 This is when you use a character at the end or within a word to search for different spellings.
 Many databases use * as the truncation symbol.